partiql/partiql-docs/RFCs/0033-graph-query.md

 Currently, this is not being proposed for the reasons of economy of design -- until and unless it becomes certain that the "host" `WHERE` cannot support necessary use cases.

+### Graphical Predicates and First-Class Nodes/Edges

+GPML[^gpml-paper] supports several _graphical predicates_, such as
+_e_ `IS DIRECTED`, _n_ `IS SOURCE OF` _e_, _n_ `IS DESTINATION OF` _e_,
+`SAME(`_v1_`,` _v2_`,` ...`)`,  `ALL_DIFFERENT(`_v1_`,` _v2_`,` ...`)`,
+which can be used in `WHERE` filters associated with nodes, edges, and paths (groupings), as well as, presumably, in the post-filter `WHERE` associated with the overall pattern (see the previous section).

+Evaluation of these predicates, naturally, requires that nodes _n_ and edges _e_ to which they are applied are entities that are "aware" of their location within a graph _G_ to which they belong.
+In particular, the values _n_ and _e_ cannot be merely the payloads taken from nodes and edges of _G_.

+Since the semantics proposed in this RFC equates graph elements with their payloads for all purposes except the internal mechanics of pattern matching computation, this RFC does not specify support for the graphical predicates.

+Properly supporting them would require modeling values of nodes and edges as something like _in-graph references_ of the form (_id_, _G_) or similar and, if we are to support property lookups _v_**.a** as naturally as possible so far, introducing rules on when an in-graph reference is treated as itself vs. when it is reduced to its payload.

+Then, an important question would be whether these in-graph references were to become first-class values in PartiQL or be limited to the scope of `MATCH` expressions.
+- If they were to become first-class, then the post-filter `WHERE` could likely coincide with the "host" PartiQL `WHERE`.
+However, this would significantly complicate the overall data model: in addition to graph values, it would be expanded with in-graph reference values, of variants specific to nodes, edges, and, possibly, paths.
+  Anticipating these consequences makes it worthwhile to investigate whether such reference could be an instance of some more general construct, perhaps relevant to update operations in non-graph parts of the data model as well.
+- If they were to be limited in scope, this would give further justification to adding the post-filter `WHERE` as an option to `MATCH` expressions.
+  The non-graph PartiQL data model would remain simple, while the overall language should still be able to support all interesting use cases.
+  It seems likely this approach is being chosen for SQL/PGQ.

 # Future Possibilities